Peeping Tom (1960 film): Themes

 According to Paul Wells, the film deals with the anxieties of British culture in regarding sexual repression, patriarchal obsession, voyeuristic pleasure and perverse violence.
 The impossible task in the film is the quest to photograph fear itself.

 In the opinion of Peter Keough, the death scenes of the film would provide a field day to Freudian psychoanalysis and deconstructionists.
 Cinema here is equated to sexual aggression and a death wish, the camera to the phallus, photography to violation, and film to ritualized voyeurism.
 The emphasis of the film lies on morbidity, not on eroticism.
 In a memorable sequence, an attractive, semi-nude female character turns to the camera and reveals a disfiguring facial scar.
-This peeping tom is turned on not by naked bodies, but naked fear.
-And as Mark laments, whatever he photographs is lost to him.
+This Peeping Tom is aroused not by naked bodies, but naked fear.
+As Mark laments, whatever he photographs is lost to him.
 Mark is a loner whose only companion is his film camera.
 He is also the victim of his father's studies in the phenomenon of fear in children, a human guinea pig subjected to sadistic experiments.
 His love interest Helen has her own fascination with a morbid gaze.
 She is a children's writer whose book concerns a magic camera and what it photographs.

 Relationship with Hitchcock's films

 The themes of voyeurism in Peeping Tom are also explored in several films by Alfred Hitchcock.
 In his book on Hitchcock's 1958 film Vertigo, film historian Charles Barr points out that the film's title sequence and several shots seem to have inspired moments in Peeping Tom.

-Chris Rodley's documentary A Very British Psycho (1997) draws comparisons between Peeping Tom and Hitchcock's Psycho; the latter film was given its New York premiere in June 1960, two months after Peeping Tom's premiere in London.
+Chris Rodley's documentary A Very British Psycho (1997) draws comparisons between Peeping Tom and Hitchcock's Psycho (1960); the latter film was given its New York premiere in June 1960, two months after Peeping Tom's premiere in London.
 Both films feature as protagonists atypically mild-mannered serial killers who are obsessed with their parents.
-However, despite containing material similar to Peeping Tom, Psycho became a box-office success and only increased the popularity and fame of its director (although the film was widely criticized in the English press).
+However, despite containing material similar to Peeping Tom, Psycho became a box-office success and only increased the popularity and fame of its director (although the film was widely criticised in the English press).
 One reason suggested in the documentary is that Hitchcock, seeing the negative press reaction to Peeping Tom, decided to release Psycho without a press screening.

 In his early career, Powell worked as a stills photographer and in other positions on Hitchcock's films, and the two were friends throughout their careers.
 A variant of Peeping Tom's main conceit, The Blind Man, was one of Hitchcock's unproduced films around this time.
 Here, a blind pianist receives the eyes of a murder victim, but their retinas retain the image of the murder.

-According to Isabelle McNeill, the film fits well within the slasher film subgenre, which was influenced by Psycho.
+According to Isabelle McNeill, the film fits well within the slasher film subgenre, with Peeping Tom being considered the first slasher film in history.
 She lists a number of elements which it shares with both Psycho and the genre in general: